 When I was in investment banking, it took me six months of late nights to get my head around the first model I built which was of a natural gas pipeline (which doesn’t sound exciting but it’s pretty interesting modelling because a lot of these pipelines are regulated and they play these games with the regulators to see if they can get their prices and their volumes up because that determines their pricing patterns and stuff).

-It’s really interesting stuff if you love analyzing businesses.
+It’s really interesting stuff if you love analysing businesses.
 But when you turn around and take a look at teaching that skill to an accountant, you really need to start from scratch and say “Where do we even start building them all?”
 And building a financial model, if you’re forecasting a company’s performance, you start off with their opening balance sheets and then you have to say “OK, let’s forecast each part of the business.”
 And you need to know how they inter-react.

 So you need to look at its revenues and expenses and then you’ve got to work down through its working capital, work down through its asset base and depreciation and then look at its capital structure and tax, whether it’s got GST consequences involved, whether you’re going to bottom model those.